Measurement of the W boson decay branching fraction ratio $\mathcal{B}$(W $\to$ cq) / $\mathcal{B}$(W $\to$ $\mathrm{q\bar{q}'}$) in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event selection

 \subsubsection{Calibration of muons inside charm jets~}

 The modeling of the muon-based charm tagging relies on the accurate simulation of the production of \PQc hadrons from the hadronization of \PQc quarks, and their leptonic and semileptonic decays with a muon in the final state.
 The QCD PS, hadronization, and particle decay in the simulated samples are performed by \PYTHIAeight.
 The charm fragmentation fractions (FFs), defined as the probabilities for \PQc quarks to hadronize as particular \PQc hadrons, corresponding to $\PDpm$, $\PDz/\PADz$, \PDpms, and \PGLpmc hadrons, are reweighted in the MC samples to match the measured values reported in Ref.~\cite{Lisovyi:2015uqa}.
+These values, derived from a combination of $\Pep\Pem$, $\Pe\Pp$, and $\Pp\Pp$ collision data, are well suited to the charm production mechanism and kinematic regime relevant to this study.
 In addition, the leptonic and semileptonic branching fractions (BFs) of the \PQc hadrons are adjusted to agree with more recent measurements~\cite{PDG24}.
 The overall correction reduces the rate of muons originating from \PQc hadron decays in the simulation by 4.5\%.